 A slight, uneven bite after filling a cavity is easily corrected by your Brooklyn dentist by having you bite on a piece of special paper to mark the high spots of the filling, which are then adjusted with a dental drill.
 When you leave the chair, your teeth will be smooth and your bite even to prevent further complications and give you the most favorable appearance possible.

-Do you have any questions about malocclusion or the occlusal adjustment procedure in Brooklyn?
+Do you have any questions about malocclusion (an uneven bite) or the occlusal adjustment procedure in Brooklyn?
 For more information or to schedule an appointment with the best Brooklyn dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn.
 Please contact our dental practice for a consultation with the dentists Alex and Igor Khabensky DDS.